Sara-Mo93/Sara-Mo93/README.md

 I am Sara, welcome to my profile.

 I recently completed a software development Bootcamp with the School of Code.
-During the bootcamp we worked on the entire development journey of digital products, from UX/UI, project management to programming.
+During the Bootcamp we worked on the entire development journey of digital products, from UX/UI, project management to programming.

 I am motivated to create valuable customer focused products and would like to pursue a career in Product Management.